27 Jun 4 Best Practices for Writing Emails that Get Opened & Read

 Your subject line often determines whether your email gets opened or not.
 Good subject lines are often personal or descriptive and give the recipient a reason to check out your content.
-“Write a subject line that either state a benefit for the recipient or invokes the curiosity of some sort and so they have reason to open your emails.
+“Write a subject line that either states a benefit for the recipient or invokes the curiosity of some sort, and so they have reason to open your emails.
 Play with words and test different subject lines.”
-Roy says.“It can help to address your target audience in the subject line directly e.g. African Entrepreneurs or Marketers.
+Roy says.“It can help address your target audience in the subject line directly, e.g., African Entrepreneurs or Marketers.
 Knowing your audience is the key — mine your data and see what subject lines work the best for you and reuse them.”

 Says Ben: Funny subject lines can really stick out among other emails.
 However, you will need to be careful here and display tact as humor is subjective.
 So know your audience!

 Above all, always remember we’re in the mobile age.
-A lot of people check their emails on mobile phones so pay attention to the number of characters as a long subject line will always be truncated.
+Many people check their emails on mobile phones so pay attention to the number of characters as a long subject line will always be truncated.

-Most inboxes are filled to the brim with boring emails — that’s why a lot of people don’t even bother reading past the subject line.
+Most inboxes are filled to the brim with boring emails — that’s why many people don’t even bother reading past the subject line.

 To write email content people really love, Roy explains, “start by highlighting key points in headers or drawing special attention to them.
 Also, make the email format easy to read.
-Many people only scan emails, few read an entire email.
-Email format and structure is very important and it goes back to knowing your audience.
+Many people only scan emails; few read an entire email.
+Email format and structure are essential, and it goes back to knowing your audience.
 This means knowing what they care about; if your audience is marketers, then sending an email about the benefits of meditation is unlikely to engage them.
 Again mine your data to see what kind of content your readers find interesting and try to reproduce it in future emails.”